opentox/opentox.github.com/_posts/2012-05-02-using-ist-opentox-virtual-appliance.md

     exit

-In the code above, replace all `c:/path/to/` with the real path to VirtualBox and Putty, respectively.
-If necessary, also adjust the _VA_ name after `-startvm`.
+In the code above, replace all `c:/path/to/` with the real path to VirtualBox and Putty, respectively, and adjust the VM name after `-startvm` (the name is displayed in the main VirtualBox GUI).
 Then save and close the file and run it.

 ## Guest Additions